Jermorin/northwind_hasura/README.md

-# Northwind database for Postgres
+# Northwind database for Hasura

 A simple sql script that will populate a database with the famous northwind example, adapted for postgres.